learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 ## Summary

-This lesson provided us with an introduction to plotting in `matplotlib` plotting library.
+This lesson provided us with some more experience with plotting in `matplotlib`.
 We saw how to draw plots with default objects settings vs. plotting with object definitions.
-We learnt to apply labels and titles to the plots to provide them context for an improved understanding.
+We learned to apply labels and titles to the plots to provide them context for an improved understanding.
 The lesson provided ways to draw multiple plots within the same figure by using absolute and relative definitions.
-The lesson ended by providing a quick reference list to some styling techniques and further plotting functions which will be discussed in detail later.
+The lesson then ended by providing a quick reference list to some styling techniques and further plotting functions which will be discussed in detail later.